Feature Concatenation Multi-view Subspace Clustering: Feature Concatenation Multi-view Subspace Clustering

 where $D$ indicates a dictionary matrix, $C$ denotes the desired coefficient matrix, and $E_{cs}$ represents the cluster-specific corruptions among multiple views.
 Equation (\ref{FCMSC_equation_naive}) considers both the cluster-specific and sample-specific corruptions.

 Obviously, the choices of $D$ and ${E_{cs}}$ are vital for the final multi-view clustering performance.
 Since matrix $D$ is free of the sample-specific corruptions, it is reasonable to employ the reconstructed features, obtained from (\ref{StandLRR}), as the dictionary matrix, i.e. $D=XZ$.
-As for ${E_{cs}}$, most existing norms are not suitable for it.
-As shown in Fig. \ref{Section3_ClusterSpecific}, under the assumption that the true underlying clustering would assign corresponding points in each view to the same cluster, the number of columns with cluster-specific corruptions in matrix $X$ should be small, and the major part of columns achieve the same clustering results.
-It is difficulty to process the cluster-specific corruptions directly.
-Therefore, we decomposed $E_{cs}$ as $E_{cs} = XE_z$.
-Since we prefer $E_z$ to be sparse in columns, it is reasonable to impose the $l_{2,1}$-norm minimization constraint on $E_z$ so as to characterize the cluster-specific corruptions of multi-view data properly.
-Accordingly, (\ref{FCMSC_equation_naive}) can be reformulated as follows:
+For ${E_{cs}}$, most existing norms are not suitable for it.
+As shown in Fig. \ref{Section3_ClusterSpecific}, under the assumption that the true underlying clustering would assign corresponding points in each view to the same cluster, the number of columns with cluster-specific corruptions in matrix $X$ should be small, and the major part of columns {{achieves}} the same clustering results.
+However, it is {{difficult}} to process the cluster-specific corruptions directly. {{In this paper, we decomposed $E_{cs}$ as $E_{cs} = XE_z$.
+By assuming that $E_z$ is sparse in columns, $XE_z$ can capture the cluster-specific corruption approximately.
+So it is reasonable to impose the $l_{2,1}$-norm minimization constraint on $E_z$, and $E_{cs} = XE_z$ can characterize the cluster-specific corruptions of multi-view data properly.}} Accordingly, (\ref{FCMSC_equation_naive}) is rewritten as follows:

 For simplicity, we can reformulate the above equation as follows:

 As a consequence, it is straightforward to design the following objective function for multi-view clustering based on the joint view representation $X$: